Cr4sh/openreil/README.md

 ```

 pyopenreil.translator module is written in Cython, it’s stands for bridge between C API and high level Python API of OpenREIL.
-Also, OpenREIL uses JSON representation of these tuples to store translated instruction into the file or Mongo DB collection.
+Also, OpenREIL uses JSON representation of these tuples to store translated instruction into the file or MongoDB collection.

 IR constants (operation codes, argument types, etc.) are declared in `pyopenreil.IR` module.